multitudinous/ve-suite/VE_Installer/installer/VELauncher_Readme.txt

 immediately launch it.
 The options are:

 <none>: Start the velauncher GUI.
+--dev: Start the velauncher GUI in developer mode.
+Doesn't work with any other arguments.

 -c, --conductor: Launch VE Conductor.
 -n, --nameserver: Launch VE NameServer.